Just Wait

 Jacob’s strong hugs, and his cute little grin.

-I could go on and on.
+Sweet notes from my handsome hubby that show me just how much he cares image imageimageimageimageimage image image image I could go on and on.
 Really, I could.
 I miss it all.
 I miss my husband and our kids.
-I miss the good times and the ones that can seem like a hassle.
+I miss the good times and the ones that seem like a hassle.
 Who would have thought I would miss the dishes, cleaning, and the laundry?
 But, I miss all those things, too.
 I am ready to have all of it back.
-I just want to be a joyful wife and mommy who pleases the Lord.
-I am ready to recognize the blessings in every. single. situation.

-But I have to wait.
+I just want to be a joyful wife and mommy.
+I want to please the Lord.
+I am ready to recognize the blessings in every. single. situation. image But I have to wait.
 This is out of my control.
 “Not yet,” the Holy Spirit keeps whispering.
 “It’s not time for you to go home just yet.
 Wait for me and you will see how great your life can be.”

 So, I will continue missing.
 How can I not?
 But, I will take this time to learn more about Him.
 I will praise His name and thank Him for this separation.
 And, one day, one day soon, He will say, “Okay, you’re through.
 These trials are over.
-You have learned to stop complaining and you know acting out of frustration just won’t do.
+No more complaining and stop acting out of frustration.
 Be still and do what I’ve called you to do.
 Kiss them and hug them.
 Discipline with love.
 And don’t forget to always take time to teach them about Me.”

-Isaiah 40:31 – But they that wait upon the Lord shall renew their strength; they shall mount up with wings as Eagles; they shall run, and not be weary; and they shall walk, and not faint
+I can’t wait to be together as a family once more.
+I get so excited dreaming about it.
+But for now, I will take care of our precious Jayce, and I will wait… image image Isaiah 40:31 – But they that wait upon the Lord shall renew their strength; they shall mount up with wings as Eagles; they shall run, and not be weary; and they shall walk, and not faint

 I felt a tear run down my cheek as I read your words.
 Beautiful words… Of missing your family..
 Even missing the laundry 🙂 Thank you for sharing what was on your heart… This truly helped me to see how I’m taking “my days” for granted.
 You really opened my eyes.
 God bless you and your family!
 I hope to met baby Jayce very soon.
 I miss you my friend!
 Hugs!